jaksg82/netDxf/README.md

 Are contained in the source code.
 Well, at the moment they are just tests for the work in progress.
 ### Dependencies and distribution
-* .NET Framework 4.5
+* .NET Standard 2.0 supported platforms

 ## Compiling
-To compile the source code you will need Visual Studio 2015.
+To compile the source code you will need Visual Studio 2017.

 ## Development Status
-Stable.
+BETA.

-### Supported entities
+### Supported entities (same as the original netDxf)
 * 3dFace
 * Arc
 * Circle